 Combining these estimates and using Young's inequality we conclude that:

 \begin{Rmk} Note that it is at precisely this stage in the estimates that we see the crucial role played by the two dimensional spatial dependence of the surface pressure $p_{s}$.
 This insight concerning the importance of the lower dimensional pressure is the key to the recent breakthroughs for global existence in \cite{CaoTiti, Kobelkov, Kobelkov2007, ZianeKukavica}.
-In the present study we follow the approach in \cite{ZianeKukavica} which treats the pressure explicitly via bounds on the pressure for the Stokes equation found in \cite{SohrVonWahl1} and reproduced for the convenience of the reader below in Proposition~\ref{thm:SVWResult}. \end{Rmk}
+In the present study we follow the approach in \cite{ZianeKukavica} which treats the pressure explicitly via bounds on the pressure for the Stokes equation found in \cite{SohrVonWahl1} and reproduced below in Proposition~\ref{thm:SVWResult} for the convenience of the reader. \end{Rmk}